nehamalhotra23/Sweets/README.md

 ## Description

-_This MVC application of a bakery with user authentication. where user can add Treats and flavours_
+_This is a MVC application of a bakery. where an authenticated user can add, update and delete flavours and can add Treats.
+Whereas anonymous user can just read available Flavours and Treats  _

 ## Setup/Installation Requirements